ffverse/ffscrapr/cran-comments.md

 ## CRAN Check Corrections

-This release corrects an issue where URL parameters were being programmatically determined by a date threshold (which caused tests to fail when the date threshold was crossed and there were no mock files to support the new query).
-This has been fixed by rewriting the function to take dates from function-arguments, so that tests will not fail when the date threshold is crossed.
+This release corrects a CRAN check issue where a dependency changed from using digest to cachem as an underlying package. ffscrapr has been rewritten to use cachem as per memoise's suggestions on best practice.

 ## New features

-This release extends the package to support another fantasy football platform, ESPN.
+This release adds functions to connect to another source of data.

 ## Test environments
 * local (Windows) R installation, R 4.0.4